ivonunes/inkstead-writer/docs/start/themes.md

 ## Interactivity

-Writer emits `/assets/plume-runtime.js` only on pages that use Plume state, state bindings, style bindings, browser actions, or enhanced navigation.
+Themes can respond to clicks and other browser events without you writing separate JavaScript.
+Inkstead Writer emits `/assets/plume-runtime.js` only on pages that use Plume state, state bindings, style bindings, browser actions or enhanced navigation:

 ```plume
 @state expanded = false